-GWT gives a good insight of what Google sees in your site.
+GWT gives a good insight into what Google sees in your site.
 They have a module for deletion of URLs (individual pages, directories and entire site).
 And Google deletes them within 24 hours.

 You can submit URLs in bulk by submitting your sitemap but don’t have any means to delete multiple URLs in one shot 🙁 Very painful.